Let’s take this case study of one of my students in 2017.

 She couldn’t remember the last time she felt at peace.
 Her mind raced obsessively with thoughts of worst-possible outcomes, reliving past hurts over and over, and fortune-telling what everyone around her was thinking.
 She found herself going to dark places of imagining what would happen if her husband died, if she died, or worse if something happened to one of her kids.

 The harder she tried to stop the pattern and discourage these thoughts, the worse it got.
 Her anxiety frequently resulted in panic attacks that would immediately shut her down for hours at a time.
 It became impossible for her to concentrate at work, she was neglecting her responsibilities at home, and her marriage began to suffer.
-With all of these burdens heavily weighing her down, as soon as a friend suggested she go into counseling she did so without hesitation.
+With all of these burdens heavily weighing her down, as soon as a friend suggested she go into counselling she did so without hesitation.

 One of my very first questions, “Who else in your family suffers from anxiety?” shocked her.